Title I, Part C - Migrant Services

 This Shared Services Arrangement provides districts with direct services required under the No Child Left Behind Title I, Part C (Migrant Education Program) for migrant students and families.

-Expert assistance, information, and training is provided to Independent Project LEAs (funded and managing the program independently) in completing the Title I, C (Migrant Education Program) portion of the NCLB Consolidated Federal Application and Compliance Report.
+Expert assistance, information, and training is provided to Independent Project LEAs (funded and managing the program independently) in completing the Title I, C (Migrant Education Program) portion of the ESSA Consolidated Federal Application and Compliance Report.

 ESC Region 12 uses a Family Survey, updated annually and approved by parents of Migrant children, as a recruiting tool to locate and identify qualifying Migrant children and youth.
 The Family Survey is distributed to all LEAs in Region 12 and it is included in the school registration packet.
 Based on responses to the questions on this document, ESC Region 12 Migrant Service Coordinators conduct interviews with the family to gather more information and determine eligibility for services.